SonarSource/echoes-react/README.md

 Our raw design tokens files that are created on Figma are stored inside the `design-tokens/tokens` folder.
 We can't use these tokens as is, so we transform them using `style-dictionary` to css variable format and store them in the `src/generated` folder.
 We also generate a few other files to help us with typings.

-If new design tokens are added to the raw figma file, we must run the following command to generate the new design tokens css variables:
+If new design tokens are added to the raw Figma file, we must run the following command to generate the new design tokens css variables:

 ```bash
 yarn build-tokens